 Mulala Landry was born in 1976, in Kinshasa (DRC).
 Since his childhood, he excelled in the practice of drawing.
-He started his career as a graphic designer, and collaborated with Zain Telecommunication Group in DRC and Shalina pharmaceutic storage.
+He started his career as a graphic designer and collaborated with Zain Telecommunication Group in DRC and Shalina pharmaceutic storage.
 In 2004, his talent was discovered by one of the leading Congolese popular painters Chéri Chérin.
-Following his advice he began his studies at the Academy of Fine Arts of Kinshasa.
+Following his advice, he began his studies at the Academy of Fine Arts of Kinshasa.

 Especially visible in his portraits, Landry’s fascination with beautiful and well dressed "Sapeurs" is directly linked with identification and classification issues.
-To highlight these concerns, he plays with the combinations of western attire, Congolese traditional prints and afro hairstyle.
+To highlight these concerns, he plays with the combinations of western attire, Congolese traditional prints, and an afro hairstyle.
 The complex relationship between European and African people is also apparent through the whitened faces of some subjects.

-The presence of African prints in many of Landry’s paintings, reminds us of the backdrops used since the 1960’s by photographers such us Malick Sidibé (1936-2006) and Jean Depara (1928-1997) in their portraits.
+The presence of African prints in many of Landry’s paintings reminds us of the backdrops used since the 1960’s by photographers such as Malick Sidibé (1936-2006) and Jean Depara (1928-1997) in their portraits.
 Those pioneers of African photography, having created the images considered as symbols of unrestricted joy, were the storytellers of a rock’n roll culture which deeply influenced the urban population of Central and West Africa.
 Attracted by this revolutionary musical universe, Landry draws on aesthetics of posters from the late 1960s and overlaps black and white elements with his colorful compositions.

 By creating a dialogue between traditional and popular culture, Landry recasts these elements in a positive light.
-His unique way of exploring the changes of his country placed him on the top of promising young African artists.
+His unique way of exploring the changes in his country placed him on the top of promising young African artists.
 During the last few years, Landry participated in many exhibitions in Kinshasa and Brazzaville.
 Recently, his work was shown in Belgium where his talent attracted many collectors.